-Once the light reaches the tissues beneath the skin surface, the magic really begins.
-These frequencies of amplified trigger a response known as photobiomodulation.
+Once the light reaches the tissues beneath the skin’s surface, the magic really begins.
+These frequencies of amplified trigger response is known as photobiomodulation.
 Specialized cellular “organs” called mitochondria start producing more ATP, an energy source necessary for cellular repair.
 The laser light also causes blood vessels in the scalp to dilate, allowing more blood and nutrients to reach the hair follicles and surrounding tissues.
 These improved circumstances help your head compensate for hair loss by regrowing new hair more quickly and easily.

 Is Laser Therapy Effective for Alopecia?

-Laser therapy has become a popular form of treatment for everything from acute sports injuries to chronic inflammatory conditions — and FDA has approved it for treatment of hair loss as well.
-The laser therapy products typically take the form of caps, hats or other headgear that contain an inner array of light-emitting diodes.
+Laser therapy has become a popular form of treatment for everything from acute sports injuries to chronic inflammatory conditions — and FDA has approved it for the treatment of hair loss as well.
+The laser therapy products typically take the form of caps, hats, or other headgear that contain an inner array of light-emitting diodes.
 By wearing the headgear on a regular basis, you can get the therapeutic benefits of LLLT discreetly and without any discomfort.